suranc/fugawi-mangler-club/README.md

 # GitHub Action

-Contains github action to refresh and redeploy to a new k8s cluster each month
+Contains github action to refresh and redeploy to a new k8s cluster each month.